 The OpenArm Multisensor 1.0 data set contains time series cross-sectional ultrasound scans of the brachioradialis muscle under variable elbow loading, alongside corresponding surface electromyography (sEMG), acoustic myography (AMG), and force data.

-The OpenArm data set is a factorial set of volumetric scans of the arm, generated using ultrasound and motion capture, that allows for analysis of both force- and configuration-associated muscle deformation.
+The OpenArm 1.0 and 2.0 data sets encompass factorial sets of volumetric scans of the arm, generated using ultrasound and motion capture, that allow for analysis of both force- and configuration-associated muscle deformation.

 This project is currently in development in the Human-Assistive Robotic Technologies (HART) Lab at the University of California, Berkeley (http://hart.berkeley.edu).

 Links updated/fixed for all data downloads!Jan 23, 2023

 We apologize to those having download issues over the last few weeks — our old Box hosting solution was no longer viable, so files have been moved to Google Drive.

 OpenArm Multisensor data set and muscle contour tracking code released + slated for presentation at ASB & BioRob!Jul 24, 2020

 Our new time series muscle force/deformation/sEMG data set, OpenArm Multisensor, has now been released to the OpenArm database!